Hugh Shearer

-Biography
+Early life and education

-Early life
+Shearer was born in Martha Brae, Trelawney, Jamaica, which is located just south of the parish capital of Falmouth.
+His father was James Shearer, a former soldier, and his mother was Esther Lindo, a dressmaker.

-Born in Trelawny Parish, Jamaica, near the sugar and banana growing areas.
 Shearer attended St Simon's College after winning a parish scholarship to the school and later received an honorary LLD from Howard University School of Law.